 - Ensure the accountability and recognition system employed by the Board reflects the values of the Board and supports improvements that will reduce opportunity and achievement gaps. - Evaluate how the basic education compliance process may be used to ensure students have equitable opportunities within the program of basic education.
 Integrate private school approval and support.
 Serve as a resource for public charter school authorizers and conduct thorough monitoring and reporting.
-Ensure effective regulation of private schools while respecting the autonomy of private schools.
+Ensure effective regulation of private schools while respecting the autonomy of private schools. - The State Board of Education will intentionally engage students in policy work through the targeted gathering of student perspectives with students in an advisory role.

-- Expand learning opportunities including extended day, summer learning opportunities and extracurricular activities as well as transportation and other supports necessary to ensure equitable access. - Increase investments and professional development to address the needs of diverse learners including expansion of dual language and immersion programs beginning in elementary school and continuing through high school. - Encourage intentional consideration of culturally-responsive, flexible calendars and scheduling and alternatives to the traditional 180-day calendar. - Recruit and retain educators and administrators who represent the diversity of the students served, and innovative educational leaders who are committed to eliminating biases, barriers, and opportunity gaps. - Provide additional professional development opportunities for educators and administrators.
+- Increase investments to expand high quality, publically funded Expand learning opportunities including extended day, summer learning opportunities and extracurricular activities as well as transportation and other supports necessary to ensure equitable access. - Increase investments and professional development to address the needs of diverse learners including expansion of dual language and immersion programs beginning in elementary school and continuing through high school. - Encourage intentional consideration of culturally-responsive, flexible calendars and scheduling and alternatives to the traditional 180-day calendar. - Recruit and retain educators and administrators who represent the diversity of the students served, and innovative educational leaders who are committed to eliminating biases, barriers, and opportunity gaps. - Provide additional professional development opportunities for educators and administrators.